ckeditor/ckeditor5/README.md

 CKEditor 5 builds allow you to quickly and easily initialize one of the many types of editors in your application.
 At the same time, CKEditor 5 is also a framework for creating custom-made rich text editing solutions.

-To find out how to start building your own editor from scratch go to [CKEditor 5 Framework overview section of CKEditor 5 documentation](https://ckeditor.com/docs/ckeditor5/latest/framework/guides/overview.html).
+To find out how to start building your own editor from scratch go to the [CKEditor 5 Framework overview](https://ckeditor.com/docs/ckeditor5/latest/framework/guides/overview.html) section of CKEditor 5 documentation.

 ## Documentation and FAQ